dohyeoklee/surface-decomposition/README.md

 # surface-decomposition
-Code and explanation for research project about surface decomposition using evolutionary startegy.
+Code and explanation for research project about surface decomposition using genetic algorithm.

-This project aims to decompose earth surface data with basis function as bell-shaped function using evolutionary optimization startegy.
+This project aims to decompose earth surface data with basis function as bell-shaped function using genetic optimization algorithm.

 ## How to run